sarkar157112/kubernets-sarkar/create-user-ubuntu/readme.md

 2. Switch to the dev-user account: sudo su - dev-user

+and Add the new user to the sudo group to grant them administrative privileges: sudo usermod -aG sudo newuser

 3. Create a .kube directory in the dev-user home folder: mkdir ~/.kube